JakWolf/BlogBuilder/README.md

 %%BLOG_POST_DATE=11/06/2024
 -->
 ```
 The format for the date is DD/MM/YYYY.
-These variables get used for genrating links.
 You can use them inside
 the `blog_posts` file and also inside the `blog_star.html` and `blog_end.html` template files.
+They also get used for generating links in the blog post list.

 Two variables get created automatically: `%%BLOG_POST_LIST` and `%%BLOG_POSTS_ALL`.